openjdk/jdk/doc/hotspot-style.md

 normal expected behavior of the operation.

 * Avoid most implicit conversion constructors and (implicit or explicit) conversion operators.
-(Note that conversion to `bool` isn't needed in HotSpot code because of the
+Conversion to `bool` operators aren't needed because of the
 [no implicit boolean](#avoid-implicit-conversions-to-bool)
 guideline.)